raymond-w-ko/omegacomplete.vim/README.md

 Similar to the above, if you have "foo\_bar\_fizz\_buzz", the typeing "fbfb" would offer this completion first before prefix completion.

-### Levenshtein Distance <= X
+### Levenshtein Distance Correction Completion
-Completion Calculates the levenshtein distance of the current word against all known words in all buffers.
-If the distance is less than or equal to X then, offers it as completions.
-Right now this only triggers if words are longer than 3 characters and the distance <= 2.
+Omegacomplete calculates the Levenshtein distance of the current word against all known words in all buffers.
+If the Levenshtein distance between the current word and a candidate word is less than or equal to X, it offers the word as a completion completions.
+Right now this only triggers if words are longer than 3 characters and the distance is <= 2.

 ## Other features